richardgaywood/paydata.org/content/sprawlrunners/quickref/combat.md

 1. Attacker rolls Shooting skill vs target number 4 (for ranged combat) or defender's Parry score (for melee combat).
 2. Roll damage for the weapon type.
 Ranged weapons are fixed; armed melee are weapon + Strength state; unarmed is just Strength (some Edges increase that).
 3. If damage < target Toughness, nothing happens.
+4. If damage >= Toughness, stuff happens.
+(Full rules: SWAGE pg 94.)
+	5. Target wasn't Shaken: they become Shaken.
+They also take an additional Wound for each Raise.
-4. If damage >= Toughness, target is Shaken.
-If they were already Shaken, they take a Wound.
-For each Raise on the attack roll, they take a further Wound.
+	6. Target was already Shaken: they take a Wound.
+The first Raise does nothing.
+Second and subsequent Raises each do a further Wound.
 5. Target can spend a Benny to Soak damage.
 Roll Vigor; each Success and Raise reduces damage by one Wound.
 If they soak all Wounds, they also remove Shaken.

 ### Common ranged combat situational modifiers